 Not like other meteor showers

 While most meteor showers originate from a comet, the Quadrantids originate from Asteroid 2003 EH1.
 Most meteor showers are also named for the constellation closest to their radiation point, but the Quadrantids differ in this respect as well.
 There once was a constellation named Quadrans Muralis — thus the name — but it was incorporated into the constellation Boötes in 1922.
 If that doesn't ring a bell, try looking just below the Big Dipper starting around midnight, let your eyes get adjusted and look for meteors for at least an hour.
 Then, you should be in for a good show.

-That didn't stop YouTube user poochen geez from getting out a camera in St. Ives, a port town in Cornwall, and filming the night sky on Jan.
-3. Poochen's efforts were not in vain.
-The skywatcher was only able to see a couple of Quadrantids with the naked eye, but the time-lapse recording reveals much more, with meteors streaking across the sky.
+The Quadrantids were equally impressive in 2017 as you can see in the YouTube video posted at the top of this file.
+YouTube user poochen geez recorded the meteor shower in St. Ives, a port town in Cornwall.
+The skywatcher was only able to see a couple of Quadrantids with the naked eye, but the time-lapse recording reveals many more, with meteors streaking across the sky.

 So if you have a camera, get ready and find a prime stargazing spot for one of the best meteor showers of the year.